behrooztabesh/behrooztabesh.github.io/README.md

 # vr-doc
-temp vr-doc repo for propose of testing
+temp vr-documentation repo for propose of testing